 In this section, we examine the determinants of dual traders' personal trades.
-Our investigation is motivated, on the one hand, by regulators' concerns on whether dual traders should be allowed to trade on their own account and, on the other hand, by a literature that has chosen to examine the various facets of dual trading in isolation.
-Unfortunately, the latter approach limits our understanding of what fundamentally distinguishes a dual trader from other floor traders like pure brokers.
-Additionally, within the scope of the current research, it is likely that the magnitude of some of the effects we have examined in isolation could become more or less prominent, once we control for other determinants of the same phenomenon.
+Our investigation is motivated, on the one hand, by regulators' concerns about whether dual traders should be allowed to trade on their own account and, on the other hand, by a literature that has chosen to examine the various facets of dual trading in isolation.
+Unfortunately, the latter approach limits our understanding of what fundamentally distinguishes a dual trader from other floor traders like pure brokers or locals.
+It is also likely that the magnitude of some of the effects, pertaining to dual trading, we have examined in isolation could become more or less prominent, once we control for other determinants of the same phenomenon.

-Toward this end, the dependent variable in our multivariate analysis reflects the one characteristic that distinguishes a dual trader from a pure broker-her ability to trade on her own account.
-Thus, NETBUY is defined as the difference between a dual trader's buy volume and her sale volume, on her own account, in time interval t.
-Our choice of a parsimonious set of exogenous variables is guided by the existing literature (including the current research) that suggests that proxies for information, liquidity provision, and inventory control are possible determinants of a dual trader's NETBUY.
+Toward this end, the dependent variable, personal netbuy, in our multivariate analysis reflects the one characteristic that distinguishes a dual trader from a pure broker-his ability to trade on his own account.
+Our choice of a parsimonious set of exogenous variables is guided by the existing literature (including the current research) that suggests that measures of information, liquidity provision, and inventory control are possible determinants of a dual trader's personal trading volume.

-As discussed before, information-related variables for dual traders are captured through inclusion, in the regression model, of a dual trader's customer netbuy (defined in Section 4.1) during time intervals t-3 up to t-1, NLAG1 - NLAG3, and those in lead periods t+1 to t+3, NLEAD1 - NLEAD3.
-The lagged variables should capture the case where a dual trader may trade personally after executing her customers' orders, while the lead variables should capture the situation where a dual trader trades personally before execution of her customers' orders.
+As discussed before, information-related variables are captured through inclusion, in the regression model, of a dual trader's customer netbuy during time intervals t-3 up to t-1, NLAG1 - NLAG3, and those in lead periods t+1 to t+3, NLEAD1 - NLEAD3.
+The lagged (lead) variables should capture the case where a dual trader may trade personally after (before) executing his customers' orders.